ArctosDB/documentation-wiki/_documentation/json.markdown

 	Do not remove this comment.

-	TABS eat the tick-tick-tick-json thing, and the 'format' should be valid JSON - use a validator to format for this doc
+	TABS eat the tick-tick-tick-json thing, and the 'format' should be valid JSON - use a validator to format for this doc.

 	::::::::::::::::IMPORTANT::::::::::::::::

+	This could be more correctly done as JSON schemas, but those are harder for many users to read.
+For now at least, this is just a verbose example intended to get the idea across.

 -->